typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-floating-promises.md

 - Calling its `.then()` with two arguments
 - Calling its `.catch()` with one argument

-This rule also reports when an array of Promises is created and not properly handled.
-The main way to resolve this is by using one of the Promise concurrency methods to create a single promise, then handling that according to the procedure above.
+This rule also reports when an Array containing Promises is created and not properly handled.
+The main way to resolve this is by using one of the Promise concurrency methods to create a single Promise, then handling that according to the procedure above.
 These methods include:

 - `Promise.all()`,
 - `Promise.allSettled()`,